 Solar power for our Sprinter camper van was a top priority from day one.
 After a few years of free energy charging our batteries and running our fridge and laptops, I can hands-down say it was one of our best additions to the van.
 I highly recommend it.

 There is something magical about solar power.
 Put a few photovoltaic panels on your roof, run some wires to your inverter and battery and POOF, electricity to run your electric shaver.
-And that solar power frees us up to set out across the land in a van with nothing except the fuel in our gas tank, untethered to explore with some of the comforts of home.
+And that solar power frees us up to set out across the land in a van with nothing except the fuel in our gas tank, untethered to explore with the comforts of home.

 My senior project in college was designing a solar panel and battery system for an off-the-grid house.
 Luckily, I forgot most of that knowledge and got to experience the learning process over again!
 To save you some time, here is how I went about it.

-How Big a System Do You Need?
+Where Should I Buy My Solar Panel Kit, And How Big a System Do I Need?

 Probably the most important thing to consider when setting up your solar, battery and inverter system is how big the power draw on your system will be.
 Are you installing a fridge?
 Microwave?
 Electric heater?
 It is easy to determine how to size things by looking at:

 - The estimated amperage draw on your system and how long you’ll be running each appliance.
 This will help you figure out battery system sizing.
 Sprinter-RV.com has a great ebook on Sprinter conversions that includes an in-depth discussion on solar setups.
-It’s worth picking up a copy – we did!
+It’s worth picking up a copy like we did!

 (Note: I’m not going to talk about wire gauge size or things like that in this post since it is so system specific.)